MadballNeek/impactjs-bloodbathe/README.md

 **This project has been put on hold for the time being in favor of another project**

-Requires a ImpactJS license to compile &amp; run. http://impactjs.com/
+Requires a ImpactJS license to run locally. http://impactjs.com/

 Plugins used credit: